Aphrodis1st/C_Basic_programs/0-cp_programs/README.md

+## Best excercises

-Make sure to go throught the source code in the directory and for any questions, reachout to me on social media.
+# Make sure to go throught the source code in the directory and for any questions, reachout to me on social media.
-Remember this is simple C programs but more usefull.
+# Remember this is simple C programs but more usefull.

 	1. We have a program that asks and checks for a pin.
 It uses a while loop.